-A student in a year that counts towards their degree classification is eligible for compensation where all of the following are met:
+12.4.2 All other non-final year students are eligible for compensation where all of the following are met:

 - i.
-The student has an overall aggregate equal to or above the pass mark for the stage; - ii.
-The student has failed only one module of no more than 20 credits (30 credits for level 6 modules); - iii.
-The failed module is not designated as Core.
+The student has an overall stage aggregate equal to or above the pass mark for the stage; - ii.
+The student has passing marks in modules of at least 80 credits; - iii.
+The failed module(s) are not designated as Core.

-Any such student will be compensated in this module but may opt to take reassessment rather than accept the compensation.
+Any such student will be given compensation in eligible modules but may opt to take reassessment.